Bridging the Gap between Continuous and Informative Discrete Representations by Random Product Quantization: Discretize based on Random Product Quantization

-Since the continuous input representation at each time step is quantized into discrete tokens across multiple subspaces, these tokens should be merged into a format compatible with the downstream ASR model.
-In order that discrete tokens from m subspaces can be meaningfully fused, their alignment should be maintained, so we discard the steps of de-duplication and subword modeling.
-The merging process is achieved by feeding each of the $M$ tokens into its respective Embedding layer, where parameters are updated independently for each subspace.
-The embeddings from each subspace are then averaged to form the final input to the ASR model's encoder layer.
+Since the continuous input representation at each time step is quantized into discrete tokens across multiple subspaces, these tokens should be merged into a format compatible with the downstream ASR model—specifically, preserving temporal alignment and producing a single embedding per time step.
+To preserve alignment, we omit the de-duplication and subword modeling steps, since these operations typically alter token timing and sequence length.
+Concretely, as shown in Fig. \ref{fig.merge}, each of the $M$ indices is mapped via its own embedding table; these $M$ embeddings are then element-wise averaged to produce the final input embedding supplied to the ASR encoder.